conwetlab/WMarket/doc/user-guide.rst

 later.

 To edit the details of your store, just click the **About & reviews** button (the one indicated by a blue arrow).
-Only store creators can upload its details.
+Only store creators can edit its details.
 When you click this button, the following screen will be shown:

 .. image:: /images/user-guide/store_details_provider.png
    :align: center

 The area rounded by the red rectangle is the one that you should use to modify your store details.
 Introduce new details as desired and click the **Save changes** button when finished.
-The area rounder by the blue rectangle contains all the reviews that your store have received.
+The area rounded by the blue rectangle contains all the reviews that your store have received.

 To delete your store, click the **Delete Store** button (the one indicated by